 No refund of the enrollment fee will be made if you withdraw from classes after the first two weeks of instruction of a semester length class (or after 10% of a class that meets for a term shorter than 16 weeks).
+Refunds are now processed every two weeks.
 Refund checks will be mailed to students the first week of each month.